 - Avoid interest charges at a rate of 1.5% per month for late payments and a penalty assessment of $35 for each late report.

 Accuracy when reporting the taxable wages is extremely important.
 It affects the amount of taxes owed and your tax rate.
 In Maryland, an employer's "benefit ratio" is determined by dividing the amount of benefits charged against the employer's account by the amount of taxable wages.

 Maryland employers are required to file wages and tax returns each quarter.
 Each return covers the activity during the calendar quarter.
 The return is due by the end of the month following the end of the quarter.
 Payment is due with the return.

 How can my business pay its unemployment insurance taxes?

 Maryland employers are required to pay their quarterly unemployment insurance taxes by the quarterly due date, four (4) times each year.
-For employers filing on the WebTax online application:
+For employers filing in the BEACON system:

-- Pay by E-Check (free) at the time of the filing, through the application
+- Pay by E-Check (free) at the time of the filing, through BEACON

 - Pay by paper check and mail to P.O.
 Box 17291 Baltimore, MD 21297-0365